rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.39 Place names in more than one language or script

-<a name="5.31.39.1">5.31.39.1</a>  If the name of the place of manufacture appears in more than one language or script, transcribe the statement in the language or script of the title proper, or if this criterion does not apply, transcribe the statement that appears first.
-Transcribe the remaining statement(s) as [Parallel statements of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/).
+<a name="5.31.39.1">5.31.39.1</a>  If the name of the place of manufacture appears in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the statement that appears first.
+Transcribe the remaining statement(s) as [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/).
 Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement) to indicate the original position on the source of any transposed statements (see [5.34.35.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.35.1)).